 It has been called ‘the King of the fjords’ because of its size: at 200 kilometres (124 miles), Sognefjord is Norway’s longest fjord and the second-longest in the world.
 The fjord’s inner end is covered by continental Europe’s biggest glacier, Jostedalsbreen.
-Two of Sognefjord’s smaller arms, Aurlandsfjord and Nærøyfjord (see below), are even more interesting than the main event.
+And two of Sognefjord’s smaller arms, Aurlandsfjord and Nærøyfjord, are just as interesting to visit as the main event.

 You probably already know about Trolltunga, the majestic cliff shaped like a troll’s tongue.
 But do you know about Hardangerfjord, the third-longest fjord in the world, which dominates the region?
 What about the Hardangervidda National Park, and the four waterfalls in the Husedalen valley?
 Or the legendary apples of the region?
 We thought not.

 One of the arms of Sognefjord, Aurlandsfjord starts at the scenic little town of Flåm, where you can also take one of the most picturesque train trips in all of Europe.
 Train rides aside, Aurlandsfjord is also home to one of the beautiful vantage points in all of Norway: the Stegastein viewing platform.